Donnie Yen: Bodybuilding and transformation for roles

-Donnie Yen regaining his physique in 2016 for XXX: Return of Xander Cage, after losing weight for Ip Man 3 and Rogue One.
+Yen regaining his physique in 2016 for XXX: Return of Xander Cage, after losing weight for Ip Man 3 and Rogue One.

 Yen is renowned for his physical fitness, strength, and speed achieved through his use of a strict and disciplined fitness regime.

 However, despite his muscular build, Yen has gained attention for his dedication to his roles and for the lengths to which he goes to achieve the physical build and appearance of the characters he plays.
 In 2007, Yen lost over 14 kg (30 pounds) to reach the weight of 54 kg (120 pounds) to better portray the slender Ip Man and the techniques of Wing Chun, which focuses on techniques and not strength.
 He did so through a very strict regimen of limiting himself to a plain diet consisting mainly of vegetables.

 In 2010, still fresh off Ip Man 2, Yen was cast as Chen Zhen in Legend of the Fist: The Return of Chen Zhen, who was originally portrayed by Bruce Lee.
 He had to regain his muscular physique for the role and took 6 months through a precise and dedicated diet routine.
 He maintained this bulk and physique while filming The Lost Bladesman, in which he plays Guan Yu, a Chinese general known for his size and spear-fighting abilities.

 In 2015, Yen reduced his muscular physique yet again to reprise the role of Ip Man in Ip Man 3 and for his role as the blind warrior monk Chirrut Îmwe in Rogue One.
 For his role as Xiang in XXX: Return of Xander Cage opposite Vin Diesel, Yen rebuilt his physique.